 Supply-side economics is the theory that says tax cuts increase economic growth.
 Tax cuts do provide a boost, but only in the short term.
 In an economy that was already weak, tax cuts served an immediate lift.

 The Laffer Curve states that tax cuts reduce government revenue dollar-for-dollar.
 It argues that the government will recoup that loss over the long term by boosting economic growth and the tax base.
-But the National Bureau of Economic Research found that only 17 percent of the revenue from income tax cuts was regained and 50 percent of the revenue was lost from corporate tax cuts.
+But the National Bureau of Economic Research found that only 17% of the revenue from income tax cuts was regained and 50% of the revenue was lost from corporate tax cuts.

 One reason for this discrepancy could be the tax rate before taxes were cut.
-According to Laffer's model, the tax rate must be in the "Prohibitive Range," which is above 50 percent, for the cuts to stimulate the economy enough to recoup all the losses.
+According to Laffer's model, the tax rate must be in the "Prohibitive Range," which is above 50%, for the cuts to stimulate the economy enough to recoup all the losses.

 To avoid increasing the federal debt, Congress should also reduce spending.
 Investors see the excessive debt as a tax increase on the future generations who must pay it off.
-That occurs when the ratio of debt to gross domestic product is near 77 percent.
-The World Bank found that if the debt-to-GDP ratio exceeds this the tipping point for an extended period of time, it slows the economy.
-Every percentage point of debt above this level costs the country 1.7 percent in economic growth.
+That occurs when the ratio of debt-to-gross domestic product is near 77%.
+The World Bank found that if the debt-to-GDP ratio exceeds this tipping point for an extended period of time, it slows the economy.
+Every percentage point of debt above this level costs the country 1.7% in economic growth.

 What's Better Than Tax Cuts at Creating Jobs?